Animal and Animal Rights Advocacy Summit 2022

 Be bold:

-Most inspiring organisation
+Most inspiring organization

-Apex Advocacy has also set up the website blackveganeverything.com
+Apex Advocacy also created the website blackanimalrightseverything.com

 Most inspiring initiative